BSc Sport Management

 - Sport and Society

-These four courses provide a strong foundation from which to develop your learning over the subsequent years of your degree.
-Your learning and assessments in these courses will enable you to develop a range of skills including different forms of written communication, and group work.
+These four courses provide a strong foundation from which to develop your learning over the next years of your degree.

 You will also take courses offered elsewhere in the University.
-For example, courses provided by the Business School and the School of Social and Political Science will complement your learning.
+For example, courses in the Business School and the School of Social and Political Science will add to your learning.

 - Sport Operations Management